PabloUsc/FantasyRegressor/README.md

-Fantasy Football Regressor app made with Python and Streamlit.
+# Fantasy Football Regressor
-Utilizes a regression model to forecast the estimated season points of NFL players in the current season using previous seasons data.
+App made with Python and Streamlit.
+It utilizes a regression model to forecast the estimated season points of NFL players in the current season using previous seasons data.